Azure/meta-azure-service-broker/docs/contribution-guide.md

   2. Create tables in the SQL database.

-    1. Use your favorate way to connect to the SQL database.
+    1. Use your favorite way to connect to the SQL database.

       For example: